-CLENPIQ oral solution is indicated for cleansing of the colon as a preparation for colonoscopy in adults.
+CLENPIQ® oral solution is indicated for cleansing of the colon as a preparation for colonoscopy in adults and pediatric patients ages 9 years and older.

 Important Safety Information